dermatthes/FHtml/README.md

 **Fluent HTML Generator for PHP7** - Version **0.2** - **2016-08-23** - Written by Matthias Leuffen

-Generating correct and secure HTML Code within your Code-Blocks is always a headache.
-FHtml helps with a fluent speaking Api for generating clean XHTML-compliant code.
+Generating correct and secure HTML Code within your PHP-Code causes headache.
+Using FHtml's fluent speaking Api will save you lots of money you'd otherwise spent on aspirin.

 It comes with an `@`-attribute-parser for easy and pain-less writing; you don't need any quotes (`'` or `"`) within your quoted strings.